 Wellspring was privileged to provide funding for the land purchase, renovation project, biogas generator, and an electric pump for a well to open the home.

-This year, Wellspring International aims to provide a grant of $91,199 USD to fund the running costs of the home.
+This year, Wellspring International aims to provide a grant of $88,140 USD to fund the running costs of the home.
 The running costs will include groceries, toiletries and grooming, birthdays, salaries, school expenses, medical costs, clothing costs, utilities, animals, transportation, office supplies, maintenance and for the AWANA outreach program.

-Please contact us for more information concerning this significant project.
+Please contact us for more information regarding this significant project.

 “Every child you encounter is a divine appointment.”